The Twice-Exceptional Adult

 It also helps that people like Steven Spielberg speak publicly about their learning challenges.
 Spielberg was 60 before he was formally diagnosed as having dyslexia.
 While dyslexia set him up for bullying and caused him to be labeled as lazy, Spielberg also credits dyslexia with forcing him to slow down and re-read scripts so that he ends up with an ever greater understanding of the direction he’ll take the story.

 Dr. Peters: What symptoms or life issues usually prompt an adult to seek diagnoses, when older, to problems they have struggled with lifelong?

 Dr. Wilkes: As I mentioned above, sometimes parents see their own struggles being mirrored in the school struggles or social/emotional issues of their children.
 The pain of their children can trigger pain in the parent that is calling to be acknowledged.

-A sense of loneliness, or the inability to develop and maintain significant social relationships might prompt adults to see what role Asperger’s Syndrome or other challenges play in their lives.
+A sense of loneliness, or the inability to develop and maintain significant social relationships, might prompt adults to see what role Asperger’s Syndrome or other challenges might play in their lives.

 Dr. Peters: How does a diagnosis of a 2e condition as an adult affect their personal and professional life and what do they need to know?

-Dr. Peters: What do you suggest to an adult who feels they may be on the spectrum or other learning disability?
+Dr. Peters: What do you suggest to an adult who feels they may be on the spectrum or have another learning disability?